Samartha0007/Samartha_Web/README.md

-Hi I am Samartha Gs , Who is passionate about IoT and Web development .
+Hi I am Samartha Gs , Who Is Passionate About IoT and Web development .

-This is an Smart Portfolio Website Developed by me .
+This is an Smart Portfolio Website Developed By Me .